Vernon in Lamar County, Alabama — The American South (East South Central)

 Erected by Citizens of Lamar County, Alabama, Sons of Confederate Veterans-Alabama Division, the Society of the Order of the Southern Cross, United Daughters of the Confederacy-Samuel J. Shields Chapter #1874, The Order of Confederate Rose-Alabama Society and S.C.V.
 Moscow Camp #1823.

 Other nearby markers.
-At least 5 other markers are within 11 miles of this marker, measured as the crow flies.
-Lamar County Korea & Vietnam Memorial (here, next to this marker); Lamar County WWI & WWII Memorial The Ogden House (approx. 9.9 miles away); Birth of Sulligent (approx. 10.1 miles away); John Hollis Bankhead (approx. 10.3 miles away).
+At least 7 other markers are within 17 miles of this marker, measured as the crow flies.
+Lamar County Korea & Vietnam Memorial (here, next to this marker); Lamar County WWI & WWII Memorial (a few steps from this marker); The Ogden House (approx. 9.9 miles away); Birth of Sulligent (approx. 10.1 miles away); John Hollis Bankhead (approx. 10.3 miles away); Center Point Church (approx. 15.3 miles away in Mississippi); Splunge Free Will Baptist Church (approx. 16.9 miles away in Mississippi).

 Credits.
 This page was last revised on August 14, 2016.
-This page originally submitted on August 14, 2016, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 340 times since then and 56 times this year.
+It was originally submitted on August 14, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 547 times since then and 38 times this year.
 Photos: 1, 2, 3. submitted on August 14, 2016, by Mark Hilton of Montgomery, Alabama.